ibm-cloud-docs/schematics/private-endpoint.md

 ## Virtual private endpoints gateways for {{site.data.keyword.bpshort}}
 {: #endpoint-setup}

 A service instance can have a private network endpoint, a public network endpoint, or both.
+After your account is enabled for VPC and you connect Schematics service on the private network from Virtual Private Endpoint Gateways.
+{: shortdesc}

   **Public:** A service endpoint on the IBM Cloud public network.<br>
   **Private:** A service endpoint that is accessible only on the {{site.data.keyword.cloud_notm}} private network with no access from the public internet.<br>
   **Both public and private:** Service endpoints that allow access over both networks.<br>

-After your account is enabled for VPC and connect {{site.data.keyword.bpshort}} service on the private network from Virtual Private Endpoint Gateways.
-{: shortdesc}

    Virtual Private Endpoint Gateways is only supported for the VPC Generation 2.
    {: note}